-Bear sneaks in Apopka home, homeowner doesn't hear anything
+Bear mugs for camera after breaking into Apopka home

 APOPKA, Fla. - An Apopka homeowner shared video of a bear sneaking into his home.

-Shawn Warley told News 6 the bear opened the sliding glass door of his home around 10:30 a.m.
+Shawn Warley told News 6 the bear recently opened a sliding glass door and left a paw print on it.

 Warley said he was upstairs working at the time and did not hear the bear come inside.